ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Five Things.** A weapon can only store five things from past Wielders.
 These things could be:
     - **Temperaments** that grant new abilities and talents.
     - **Spells**.
 When you cast a spell, make an INT save.
 If unsuccessful, the spell still works, but you lose access to it for the rest of the day.
     - **Histories** are jobs, skills, and experiences from past Wielders.
-If one of these histories would give you an edge when taking certain actions, you gain advantage to those rolls. _If your weapon contains the History of a sailor, you would gain advantage when you attempt to navigate by the stars, tie complex knots, or swim for long periods of time._
+If one of these histories would give you an edge when taking certain actions, you gain advantage. _If your weapon contains the History of a sailor, you would gain advantage when you attempt to navigate by the stars, tie complex knots, or swim for long periods of time._

 ## When a Wielder picks up a weapon...